alyashaz/alyashaz.github.io/_posts/2020-05-02-Repository-Pattern.markdown

 # Service Layer

 This layer is meant to be very simple, in our case it will merely translate business logic to application models.
 I used AutoMapper, which you can install from NuGet, to do the mapping.
-I have two models, **Item** which holds business layered logic & **ItemDTO** which we use in the application layer.
+I have two models, **Item** which holds business logic & **ItemDTO** which we use in the application layer.
-Another reason is because we may use properties in the DTO for data processing that should not be upstreamed to the presentation domain and vice-versa.

 {% highlight csharp %}
 public class Item